 About Me

-Dr Rebecca Bell is a writer, researcher, educator and painter based in Bristol.
-She lectures in Visual Culture across the school of Art & Design at UWE Bristol.
-Rebecca holds a PhD in Czech craft under Socialism from the Victoria and Albert Museum and Royal College of Art (RCA), which looked at methods of making for the state under restrictive political circumstances, in textiles, glass, ceramics and fashion.
+Dr Rebecca Bell is a writer, researcher, educator and artist.
+She lectures in the school of Art & Design at UWE Bristol.
+Rebecca holds a PhD in Czech craft and design under Socialism from the Victoria and Albert Museum and Royal College of Art (RCA).
+Her research concerned making for the state under restrictive political circumstances, in textiles, glass, ceramics and fashion, through object-based and oral history approaches.

-Rebecca is a painter, using drawing and painting as a method of research, exploring relationships to text and landscape, with a particular interest in the context of the Anthropocene and ideas of making in times of unmaking.
-She is currently curating a collaborative project with 19 makers across disciplines and locations, focusing on ideas of embodied daily practice (see more here), which will result in a zine and symposium in 2023-24.
+In her current practice, she uses drawing as a method of research, exploring relationships to text and landscape, with a particular interest in ideas of embodiment, eco-empathy, and connections with the more-than-human.
+She is currently exploring sensation-based practices and ideas of making in times of unmaking through drawing, writing and teaching methodologies.
+She is also curating a collaborative project with 19 makers across disciplines and demographies, focusing on ideas of embodied daily practice (see more here), which will result in an artist book produced with the Centre for Print Research, Bristol (funded by the UWE New Starters Research scheme).

-Rebecca is a member of the UWE Visual Culture Research Group, which is a group of cross-disciplinary art and design practitioners, historians and theorists interested in visuality and visual culture.
-She is currently working on collaborative research projects with cultural institutions in the Czech Republic and Hungary, and in 2020 co-founded a Pedagogies of Hope research working group, which focuses on locating notions of care, nourishment and hope in structures of higher education, working with researchers and educators across the UK.
+Rebecca is a steering group member and interim co-lead of the UWE Visual and Material Practices Research group (VAMP), which is a group of cross-disciplinary art and design practitioners, historians and theorists interested in visualities and material cultures.
+Through the latter she is part of the editorial team for the the Journal of Writing in Creative Practice.
+She is currently working on collaborative research projects with cultural institutions in the Czech Republic and Hungary, and in 2020 co-founded a Pedagogies of Hope research working group, which focused on locating notions of care, nourishment and hope in structures of higher education, working with researchers and educators across the UK.

 Rebecca’s research focuses on making practices under politically controlled conditions, craft methodologies, pastoral materialities and pedagogies of hope.
 She has published on art, craft and design for a variety of publications including The Journal of Writing in Creative Practice, West 86th Journal, The Journal of Modern Craft, Artforum Magazine, Home Cultures Journal, the Central and Eastern European London Review, and co-edited publications such as The Roundel: 100 Artists Remake a London Icon (2013).
 She also co-translated the first Czech edition of Judith Kerr’s The Tiger Who Came to Tea.